qwerty123-rgb/phase-mech-arith/README.md

-# phase-mech-arith
-Algorithmic Phase Transitions in Large Language Models: A Mechanistic Case Study of Arithmetic
+# Algorithmic Phase Transitions in Large Language Models: A Mechanistic Case Study of Arithmetic